mvollmer/foreman-cockpit/README.md

 that runs Foreman and you can seamlessly open Cockpit from Foreman for that same virtual machine.

-Current issues:

- - SELinux needs to be switched off.

 ## Setting up the virtual machine

 Create a new Centos 7 virtual machine with 4GiB RAM and 10GiB disk